 As this site is primarily aimed at users with less experience, I'm mainly going to include brands that provide a good mix of budget to mid-range models.
 However, I'll also throw in a couple of high-end favorites for experienced audiophiles to enjoy.

 So, whilst I'm not going to list them all, here is a quick summary of some of my favorite brands.
 Each offers both budget and high-end models for a range of budgets and needs.

 I've also highlighted the different ranges that each one offers.
 I think one of the most confusing aspects of buying an AV receiver, is trying to figure where each model fits into the bigger picture.
 This quick summary should help.

 Denon is a Japanese electronics company formed in the early 1900’s.
 They began producing hi-fi audio components in 1971 and now specialize in home theater and wireless audio products.

-They have two main ranges of AV receivers:
+They have three main ranges of AV receivers:

 They have a smaller range of AV receivers than some of their competitors but are well-regarded.

 You can see a list of all the latest models, and compare their most useful features, in my guide to Marantz AV receivers.

 Onkyo has been producing consumer electronics since 1946.
 They are a Japanese company and specialize in audio products and home theater equipment.